Rahfatun Nisa Nova

 Charlotte is a graduate from Pratt Institute with a Bachelor of Fine Arts in Interior Design and a minor in psychology.
-She joins ARCHIVE global with a passion for designing positively impactful spaces to help those who need it the most.
-Throughout her studies Charlotte has found herself studying in Copenhagen and working in London, and loves to learn more about the world and all the people in it.
+She joins ARCHIVE Global with a passion for social justice and using design to create more equitable homes, communities, cities, and environments for all.
+Throughout her studies Charlotte has found herself studying in Copenhagen and working in London, has a passion for travel and aims to travel to 30 countries before she turns 30.
 At ARCHIVE Global, Charlotte contributes to the research, design, and implementation of projects around the world.
-In her free time, she enjoys playing volleyball and checking movies off her ever-growing movie list, and listening to as much live music as possible.
+In her free time, she enjoys playing volleyball, checking movies off her ever-growing movie list, and listening to as much live music as possible.